OxfordIonTrapGroup/mjolnir/Readme.md

 This is just a small launcher window that you can use to enter the main GUI.
-If you downloaded the executable, this is what will appear.
 Its main use is when the camera is connected locally, as it will (eventually once I implement this) list the serial numbers of all USB connected cameras.